JacobSampson/telescope_coverage/README.md

 ----

-This application models satellites in geostationary orbit around the Earth in order to determine the coverage offered by existing telescopes and potential new sites for new telescopes.
+This application models satellites in geostationary orbit around the Earth in order to determine the coverage offered by existing telescopes and potential sites for new telescopes.

 ## **Feature list**